Table of Contents_

 My wife and I recently moved from New Jersey to Chicago.
 We were in the market for a new king sized mattress, because we had not brought our old mattress with us to the Midwest.
 Our last king sized mattress in NJ was well over 15 years old, and because of its age, felt it no longer provided us with the proper overnight back support.
 So we browsed the best online mattress stores.
+Read on to determine if it is one of the best mattresses you have seen.

 We both just retired, so that finding a good mattress that would not leave us feeling stiff in the morning was of necessity.
 Since we know good mattresses last ten years on average, it was important to find the right kind of mattress for our needs, and one that could go the extra mile in terms of quality and durability.
+If you like the comfortable mattresses with the right foam quality, take a look at our Eve mattress review.

 We visited three or four stores here in Chicago, but were turned off by the insincere sales pitch.
 We also didn’t find it helpful to test the mattresses by laying on them while having the salesman hover around us.
 Since we intended to buy a king sized mattress, which would cost us well over a thousand dollars, we needed ample time and the right frame of mind to make a decision.
+Interested in a cooling foam and memory foam in a 10″ bed-in-a-box mattress?

 Thus, we decided to turn our mattress search online and turn to Google.
 Using Google and asking friends and family for their recommendations steered us to look into a Leesa Sapira Hybrid mattress.
 We were immediately warmed by Leesa’s user friendly page, and after much research on their site and online, we were sold.